Skip to main content

 • Spanish Short Exam Open-ended Essay – minimum score of 80%.
 Demonstrate your ability to communicate in Spanish.
 A scoring grid created by the HCI supervisor is used.

-Meet with the HCI supervisor for an oral proficiency interview if your reading and writing tests meet the minimum above requirements.
+Meet with the HCI supervisor for an interview and oral proficiency exam after fulfilling the minimum above requirements in step 1.

 For questions about the OPIc visit Language Testing International (LTI).
 The fee is $73.